The Calgary Flames will mark their 37th season and 38th year in Calgary with the 2017-18 NHL campaign.

 Although we are only midway through the 2010s, the Flames have already celebrated more extraordinary milestones.
 On November 26, 2010, the team recorded its 10,000th goal in franchise history, and later that season, they played their 3,000th NHL game.
 Then in 2011, the Flames hosted the Montreal Canadiens in the Heritage Classic at McMahon Stadium in front of 41,000 fans, a 4-0 victory that marked the first ever shutout in an NHL outdoor game.

-Amid all the history, the first half of this decade has also been a time of looking forward for the Flames.
+Amid all the history, this decade has also been a time of looking forward for the Flames.
 Familiar faces have moved on while others have taken the reins.
 During the 2013-14 season, a franchise record 12 Flames players made their NHL debuts, and in 2014-15, the team returned to the postseason for the first time since 2009.
 As a new group of talented players takes to the ice this year, they likewise take up the challenge of once again bringing a championship back to the city of Calgary and their fans.

 Stay connected with the latest news and scores